AdobeDocs/campaign-classic.en/help/delivery/using/steps-defining-the-target-population.md

 1. Select the target mapping in the **[!UICONTROL Target mapping]** drop-down list.
 Adobe Campaign default target mapping is **[!UICONTROL Recipients]**, based on **nms:recipient** schema.

-   Other target mappings are available, and some can be related to your specific configuration.
-For more on target mappings, refer to [Select a target mapping](selecting-a-target-mapping.md).
+   Other target mappings are available, and some can be related to your specific configuration.[Learn more](#select-a-target-mapping).

 1. Click the **[!UICONTROL Add]** button to define restriction filters.